wjvappen/wjvappen/_pages/cv.md

 : RV _Knorr_, cruise KN183 — 12 days from and to Woods Hole, MA, USA
 SW06: Shallow Water Experiment of the US Navy on internal waves off New Jersey

-Knowledge and technology transfer and Science communication and outreach
+Knowledge and technology transfer and<br>Science communication and outreach
 ======

 11/2020: